davebraze/FDBeye/README.md

 -----------------
 First you should install <https://github.com/davebraze/FDButils>.

-Then, to get the very latest from *FDBeye*, install it via devtools::install_github()
+Then, to get the very latest from *FDBeye*, install it via devtools::install\_github().
+Some people have reported problems with the installation due to the vignettes failing to build.
+If that happens to you, you can try again with `build\_vignettes=FALSE`, although the vignettes won't be available.

 ```R
 install.packages("devtools")    ## if you don't already have it
 library(devtools)